numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 _**delete dependencies**_

-uninstall unneseccary exisiting dependencies using
+uninstall unnecessary existing dependencies using
 ```
 npm uninstall cookie-parser --save
 npm uninstall debug --save
 ```

-including `--save` removes entry in the *package.json* file in addtion to uninstalling. remember to remove the `require` statements from `app.js`
+including `--save` removes entry in the *package.json* file in addition to uninstalling. remember to remove the `require` statements from `app.js`

 _**development-only dependencies**_

-to install dev only dependencies, use the tag `--save-dev`
+to install dev only dependencies, use the option `--save-dev`
 ```
 npm install nodemon --save-dev
 ```